bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-Try this example that shows how to use the getUserMedia API.
-Note the CSS effects (click on the video to cycle from one effect to another):
+<h4>Try this example that shows how to use the getUserMedia API.
+Note the CSS effects (click on the video to cycle from one effect to another):</h4>

+```
 //--------------------
 // GET USER MEDIA CODE
 //--------------------
 let video;
 let webcamStream;
-```

 function startWebcam() {
 // request video and audio stream from the user's webcam
 navigator.mediaDevices.getUserMedia({